chandanhpcic/docs/source/manual/how-tos/cellular.rst

 ===========================
 Configuring Cellular Modems
 ===========================
-OPNsense supports a wide range of USB and miniPCIe cellular modems that can be used as primary internet (WAN) connection or as failover for a fixed/ethernet connection.
+Reticen8 supports a wide range of USB and miniPCIe cellular modems that can be used as primary internet (WAN) connection or as failover for a fixed/ethernet connection.

 With this guide we show you how to easily add a new modem and configure it to be